mubtasims/UnitTest-PyTest/README.md

 This questions would lead the developer to create a mental strategy and a clear goal to write a functional test.
 Following right after that, the developer should think about how to :

 1.)
-Creating the inputs for the test
+Creating the inputs for the test.
 2.)
-Execute the code being tested, and observing the test result 3.)
-Compare the the test result with the expected result
+Execute the code being tested, and observing the test result.
+3.)
+Compare the the test result with the expected result.

 Python is a versatile language that is used in multiple different industries starting from space technologies to machine learning, all the way down to YouTube.
 With such a versatile language to work with, testing Python can be seen as a very daunting task but with proper procedures and a structured plan, testing can be implemented without much complications.
 Software developers can create simple tests for applications in a few easy steps and then build on it from there.